cgbur/comp426-md/topics.md

 Hopefully Aaron can see this and approves of this approach to managing our markdown content.

+[Here](https://github.com/cgburgess/comp426-md) is a link to the github.
+I have added as a collaborator.

 1. I like it
 2. it is cool.
 3. and easier to write in than html